-(0 Liberal Edu 43 Core Cours WP 1010 Introduction to Academic Writing WP 1111 Integrated Academic Writing and Ethics WP 1212 Introduction to Academic Writing and Research (except WP 1212 BL) 3 ics (basic statistics, college algebra, or higher) SP 2300 Presentation Skills or EN 3742 Professional Communication or 06 1050 equivalent CS 1070 Introduction to Information Systems or equivalent computer literacy course (except ITC 1112 BL) Any Natura al Science with a lab (except PY 1000 BL) Liberal Edu ucation Electives: LE designa ated course in STEM/Natural Sciences LE designa ated courses in the Social and Behavioral Sciences 9 (from more e than one discipline) LE designa ated courses in Humanities6 (from more e than one discipline) LE designa ated course in Fine and Performing Arts (except MU 1000 OL) May be ful Ifilled through appropriate academic evaluation Concentrati ion Up to 72 Electives .
-At lea st 6 TOTAL .
-121 Up to thre e credits of Physical Education courses may be used as Electives.
-All Physical Education courses are graded on a Pass/Fail basis. an Associate of Arts or Associate of Science degrees completed at a US accredited institu onsidered to have satisfied the LE requirements. ition of Transfer cre edits in the L LE disciplines may fulfill LE requirements upon departmental approval.
-Courses des signated as BL or OL are not approved for students who are eligible for US Federal Financial Aid.
+Liberal E ducation 43

+Core Cours ses:

+WP 1010 Introduction to Academic Writing 3

+WP 1111 Integrated Academic Writing and Ethics 3

+WP 1212 Introduction to Academic Writing and Research (except WP 1212 BL) 3

+Mathemat ics (basic statistics, college algebra, or higher) 3

+SP 2300 Presentation Skills or

+EN 3742 Professional Communication or

+equivalent 3

+CS 1070 Introduction to Information Systems or

+equivalent computer literacy course (except ITC 1112 BL) 3

+Any Natur al Science with a lab (except PY 1000 BL) 4

+Liberal Ed lucation Electives:

+LE design ated course in STEM/Natural Sciences 3

+LE design ated courses in the Social and Behavioral Sciences 9

+(from mor re than one discipline)

+LE designa ated courses in Humanities 6

+(from mor re than one discipline)

+LE design ated course in Fine and Performing Arts (except MU 1000 OL) 3

+May be fu olfilled through appropriate academic evaluation

+Concentra ation Up to 72

+Electives At least 6

+\\Up to three credits of Physical Education courses may be used as Electives.

+All Physical Education courses are graded on a Pass/Fail basis.

+Transfer students with an Associate of Arts or Associate of Science degrees completed at a US accredited institution of higher education are considered to have satisfied the LE requirements.

+Transfer credits in the LE disciplines may fulfill LE requirements upon departmental approval.

+Courses designated as BL or OL are not approved for students who are eligible for US Federal Financial Aid.